 Palolem Beach Goa

-A few kms south of Agonda beach is Palolem beach, which stretches across a 1.6 km curved bay.
+A few kilometers south of Agonda beach is Palolem beach, Canacona, which stretches across a 1.6 km curved bay.
 The beach is pretty much built up from end to end with a large variety of accommodation, restaurants and shops.
 Rooms and cabins range in price, for anything between 200 to 5,000 rupees per night.

 The place is also very cinematic.
 No wonder this location was chosen for the filming of the opening scenes in The Bourne Supremacy, back in 2004 (see “In the Footsteps of Jason Bourne”).